Bellfalasch/frontend-forum/slides.md

 We should suggest different solutions when suitable, we should inform early when features take more time (or have bigger implications) than first known.
 Sometimes we should even suggest a feature not be implemented because of the technical difficulties.

-Remember, we as developers are partners to the business and design, not just a one-stop-shop.
+We as developers are partners to the business and design, not just a one-stop-shop.

 ---
 transition: slide-up